-We are very much looking forward to welcoming all our students, both day and boarding, back onto campus in August for the start of the 2020-21 academic year.
+We are delighted that we are able to reopen our gates and welcome our students, both day and boarding, back onto campus in August for the start of the 2021-22 academic year.

 - A requirement that people who are ill stay at home;